maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 there is a good license in place, and projects get some help with certificates, legal, administration and so on.

 Essentially, these foundations try to solve adoption open source by other companies, and in some aspect provide a means of picking up a project when core contributors left.
+There have not been such cases as far as I know, so this may even turn out not to be the case.

-But does this solve the core question?
+Bottom line: does this solve the core question?
 How can we ensure core contributors remain interested?

 ### Sponsorship